 For service for your grease trap in Des Moines, IA, or if you need to have a new one installed, contact us.
 We’ll see your grease trap receives the regular service it requires to keep your business operating.
 We offer a wide range of commercial plumbing services throughout Des Moines and the surrounding areas.

-If you want a Service Provider who will treat you and your business like their own, then call Golden Rule Plumbing, Heating & Cooling today.
+If you want a Service Provider who will treat you and your business like their own, then contact or call Golden Rule Plumbing, Heating & Cooling at 515-305-2955, today.
 “We Obey the Rules to Live By!”